 In the vast majority of cases a thesis is based on research performed as an employee of the university.
 Funding of the position as a PhD student is usually through grants obtained by your supervisor from a research-funding agency or another contractual partner.
 Salaries are based on salary-scales valid for the Dutch university system.

 Completion of the thesis-research is expected to be reached in a period of 4 years of research.
-The PhD student takes part in courses and workshops suitable for their scientific and personal development to a maximum of 15 ECTS.
+The PhD student takes part in courses and workshops suitable for their scientific development to a minimum of 15 Graduate School Credits (GSC's).
 The thesis is based on independent research, usually carried out in collaboration with other team members, and most of it already published in peer-reviewed scientific journals.